Lily Newton: Career

-Her work on river pollution commenced with an interdisciplinary project on the River Rheidol at Aberystwyth in the 1930s.
+Following the pioneering work by Kathleen E. Carpenter, Newton's studies on river pollution commenced with an interdisciplinary project on the River Rheidol at Aberystwyth in the 1930s.
 Mining operations in the 19th century meant the river was polluted with lead and zinc that adversely affected plant and animal life.
 The river was monitored until its almost complete recovery as a major salmon river in the late 1960s.
 This project is said to have anticipated modern studies in this field by many years.
 She was consulted subsequently on the biological effects of pollution in connection with a number of major industrial projects.
 She acted as consultant to the Rheidol Hydro-Electric Scheme.

 She also lectured on fossil and flowering plants, plus playing an important role in the early work of the Nature Conservancy in Wales.

 Newton held the presidency of a number of societies; these included Section K of the British Association, 1949; the British Phycological Society, 1955–57, and the UK Federation for Education in Home Economics, 1957-63.